In Reception and KS1 children learn about changes within living and recent memory as well as significant events and individuals.

 The content and order of our History units in KS2 builds on children’s learning in KS1 and has been carefully considered to develop children’s understanding of British history chronologically from the earliest times, and, where possible, to make links to our local context and to learning in Geography and other curriculum areas.
 Our Ancient Civilisation topics complement this learning by building children’s awareness of British history in the context of the wider world.

-Where relevant we also teach a whole-school history theme, linked to an aspect of our local area if possible.
-These themes have, in recent years, included learning about the impact of the First World War in Hampstead, the history of our school in its 160th year, the Olympics in London and Remembrance at the centenary of the end of the First World War.
+Where relevant, we also teach a whole-school history theme, linked to an aspect of our local area, if possible.
+These themes have, in recent years, included learning about the impact of the First World War in Hampstead, the history of our school in its 160th year, the Olympics in London, Remembrance at the centenary of the end of the First World War and the Queen’s Platinum Jubilee.

 Learning in History is enriched by a wide range of trips to, for example, the Museum of London, the British Museum, the Florence Nightingale Museum, the Museum of Childhood and, locally, to Burgh House.
 Drama workshops also allow children to widen and deepen their understanding of the periods studied.